Jerusalem Symphony Orchestra

 Bochum Symphony Orchestra

-Steven Sloane has been the General Music Director of the Bochum Symphony since 1994, which he transformed into one of Germany’s leading orchestras.
-After 27 years, he will be ending his position as GMD and Intendant of the Anneliese Brost Musikforum at the end of the 2020/21 season.
+From 1994 to 2021, Steven Sloane was General Music Director of the Bochum Symphony, which he transformed into one of Germany’s leading orchestras.
+He also ended his position as Intendant of the Anneliese Brost Musikforum at the end of the 2020/21 season.
 He will remain associated with the Bochum Symphony as honorary conductor.